alpacahq/alpaca-trade-api-js/README.md

   the user authentication.
 You can also subscribe and unsubscribe for data outside this function.
-* `websocket.subscribeForTrades(["symbol"])`: Subscribe for trades data for the given symbols(s).
+* `websocket.subscribeForTrades(["symbol"])`: Subscribe for trades data for the given symbol(s).
 You can do the same with quotes, bars, dailyBars, statuses and lulds.
-* `websocket.onStockTrade(function(trade) {})`: Get the data and do wathever you want with it inside this function.
+* `websocket.onStockTrade(function(trade) {})`: Get the data and process it inside this function.
 * `websocket.unsubscribeFromTrades(["symbol"])`: Unsunscribe from symbol(s).
 * `websocket.onDisconnect(function() {})` and `websocket.disconnect()`: the function
-  inside the onDisconnect will run when you cann disconnect, then closes the connection between the client and server.
+  inside the onDisconnect will run when you disconnect, then closes the connection between the client and server.
 <br><br>
 * `const cryptoWebsocket = alpaca.crypto_stream_v2`: Get the crypto websocket client